Frenziecodes/Projest/README.md

 ## Support
 If you run into any issues or have any questions, feel free to open an issue in the GitHub repository.
-## Do consider giving the repo a star if you like it !
+## Do consider giving the repo a star !